Paging Greg Lambert is an audio narrative / portrait of an air traffic

 A final tonal overlay and Greg has crossed the frontier of sleep.

 The tree frogs provide a chorus outside his window as Greg sleeps through the night.
 The tires of passing vehicles whisper their secret asphalt dreams.

 The end of one day, the beginning of another, each wheeling in concentric circles connecting sounds to places, creating maps from the soundscapes and auralities of Greg Lambert's day(s).

 As part of the open, international call for this project, artists were encouraged to use sounds to map the space between two points, to connect sounds to place, people, ideas, situations.
-My conceptual framework envisioned depicting, with sounds, the stressful day of an air traffic controller.
-I have outlined this day in the timeline, above.
-I chose sounds other than human voice to represent each of these events, and to carry the narrative forward.
-Together, these sounds provide a narrative about the space between Greg Lambert, his work, and his life.
+I envisioned depicting, with sounds other than human voice, the stressful day of an air traffic controller.
+These sounds provide a narrative about the space between Greg Lambert, his work, and his life.